kubewarden/docs/src/operator-manual/monitor-mode/01-intro.md

    policy.
 1. The `policy-server` metrics are updated normally, with the mode included in the metric baggage.
-Therefore, it's easy to filter policies by mode, and focus on the ones on `monitor` mode.
+Therefore, it's easy to filter policies by mode, and focus on the ones deployed via `monitor` mode.

 The `mode` is an attribute included in the `ClusterAdmissionPolicy` resource.
 If supports two modes: `monitor` and `protect`.
 If the